tommycrush/task-pipeline/README.md

 # What is TaskPipeline?

 TaskPipeline is a simple open source framework to manage distributed asynchronous tasks.
-It's designed specifically to be a starting-point for startups (and specifically those with AI/LLM workflows), that want a simple framework  to get started managing resilient workflows, but don't want the complexity of a full-fledged workflow management system (Airflow, etc).
+It's designed specifically to be a starting-point for small teams that want a simple and extensible framework to get started managing resilient workflows, but don't yet want the complexity of a full-fledged workflow management system (Airflow, etc).
+This was inspired by needing resilient multi-step orchestration for AI/LLM workflows, but will work for async tasks generally.

 ## Features